 Objective Completion criteria Progressive rehabilitation Performance indicator Monitoring methods Performance guidance Corrective actions Final landform is established and stable in Stage 6 and 7 areas The final landform is suitable for the final land uses and generally compatible with surrounding topography.
 No reduction in flood storage capacity, compared with pre-development conditions.
 Final landform incorporates geomorphological features to allow for the free draining discharge of clean water.
 Minimal sediment-laden run-off into the Nepean River.
 The final landform has been established in the Stage 6 area.
 The final riverbank landform in the Stage 7 area (MZ7.2, see Figure 2.3) will be completed in 2022.
 The final landform in the remainder of the Stage 7 area will be completed following the completion of operations.
 Extraction area: minimum 1:50 slope towards swale at base of riverside batter.
-Structures in place to capture any sediment-laden runoff prior to entering the Nepean River.
+Structures in place to capture any sediment- laden runoff prior to entering the Nepean River.
 Weekly visual inspections.
 The existing erosion and sediment control measures are maintained (see SWMP).
 Additional earthworks to form a final landform that meets the completion criteria.
-Final landform is consistent with the Consent in the Stage 8 extraction area Weedy topsoil and weedy vegetated materials from the advancing quarry will be immediately placed in the floor of the completed extraction area to build up the final landform.
+Final landform is consistent with the Consent in the Stage 8 extraction area The final landform is suitable for the final land uses and generally compatible with surrounding topography.
+No reduction in flood storage capacity, compared with pre-development conditions.
+Final landform incorporates geomorphological features to allow for the free draining discharge of clean water.
+Minimal sediment-laden run-off into the Nepean River.
+Weedy topsoil and weedy vegetated materials from the advancing quarry will be immediately placed in the floor of the completed extraction area to build up the final landform.
 The completed extraction area will be backfilled to approximately 64 m AHD with scalps, course rejects and soil.
 The slopes of the final landform will be constructed to meet the performance indicators.
-Slope angles consistent with the Consent and the SWMP: riverside batter: 1:5; extraction area: minimum 1:50 slope towards swale at base of riverside batter; and landward batter: maximum of 1:1, except where the batter is formed by the natural sandstone rock escarpment, which may be vertical in places.
+Slope angles consistent with the Consent and the SWMP: riverside batter: 1:5 extraction area: minimum 1:50 slope towards swale at base of riverside batter landward batter: maximum of 1:1, except where the batter is formed by the natural sandstone rock escarpment, which may be vertical in places.
 Landform completion survey to be completed prior to commencing extraction in a new phase.
-The Stage 8A-8C final landform is shown in Appendix C. Quarrying operations will not progress from one Phase of the quarry (see Table 1.1) to the next Phase if the final landform has not been established in the completed substages (ie excluding the Substage containing the active extraction area).
+The final landforms are provided in Appendix D. Quarrying operations will not progress from one Phase of the quarry (see Table 1.1) to the next Phase if the final landform has not been established in the completed substages (i.e. excluding the Substage containing the active extraction area).
 Additional earthworks to form a final landform that meets the completion criteria.